sachinchoolur/lightGallery/site-astro/src/content/docs/custom-icons.md

 </lg-gallery>
 ```

-The template's `lgIcon` name list plays the role of the object keys —
-a state pair must have both names listed (and rendered) for the pair
+The template's `lgIcon` name list plays the role of the object keys, a state pair must have both names listed (and rendered) for the pair
 to apply.

 ## Icon names